yegolzadeh/heart-disease-risk-fuzzy-implement/README.md

 ├── heart_risk_results.csv       # Output with risk scores
 ├── heart_disease_fuzzy.py       # Main implementation
 ├── requirements.txt             # Dependencies
+├── correlation_matrix.png       # The "statistical relationships" in the data
-└── README.md                    # This file
+├── membership_functions.png     # The fuzzy logic "rules" of the system ├── risk_analysis_charts.png     # The "results" and patterns from the system └── README.md                    # This file
 ```